Make the Heroine Jeans

 - A Bernina sewing machine and overlocker.
 We ask that you don’t bring your own sewing machine please.

-- 10% discount in the Rye shop for the duration of your class.
+- 10% discount in the Rye shop from time of booking until your class finishes.

 - Plentiful supply of tea/coffee and small snacks.